Cockermouth

-Cockermouth /ˈkɒkɚmaʊθ, -əθ/ is a market town and civil parish in the Borough of Allerdale in Cumbria, England, so named because it is at the confluence of the River Cocker as it flows into the River Derwent.
-The mid-2010 census estimates state that Cockermouth has a population of 8,204, increasing to 8,761 at the 2011 Census.
+Cockermouth /ˈkɒkɚmaʊθ, -əθ/ is a market town and civil parish in the Cumberland unitary authority area of Cumbria, England.
+The name refers to the town's position by the confluence of the River Cocker into the River Derwent.
+At the 2021 census, the built up area had a population of 8,860.

-Historically a part of Cumberland, Cockermouth is situated outside the English Lake District on its northwest fringe.
+Cockermouth is situated a short distance outside the English Lake District on its north-west fringe.
 Much of the architectural core of the town remains unchanged since the basic medieval layout was filled in the 18th and 19th centuries.
 The regenerated market place is now a central historical focus within the town and reflects events from its 800-year history.
-The town is prone to flooding and experienced severe floods in 2005, 2009, and 2015.
+The town is prone to flooding and experienced severe floods in 2005, 2009 and 2015.

-Etymology
+Mary, Queen of Scots, came to Cockermouth in 1568, after her defeat at the Battle of Langside.
+She is said to have stayed at the house of Henry Fletcher (died 1574), who gave her a velvet gown and she later sent him a letter of thanks.
+Fletcher's son moved from Cockermouth to Moresby Hall in Parton, Cumbria.